alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 #### Cause

 The SSL certificate protecting your connection to the RDS webclient expires every three months and is renewed every two months.
-The new SSL certificate is seamlessly picked up by your browser when connecting to `https://sandbox.apr20.turingsafehaven.ac.uk`.
+The new SSL certificate is seamlessly picked up by your browser when connecting to the web page.
 However, the webclient downloads a separate copy of the certificate for its own use to validate connections to the apps it serves.
 This downloaded certificate is cached by your browser, which means that the old certificate will continue to be used by the web app when the browser is allowed to load things from its cache.

 #### Solution

-Get your browser to do a [hard reload](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) of the page at `https://sandbox.apr20.turingsafehaven.ac.uk` (instructions vary by browser and operating system).
+Get your browser to do a [hard reload](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) of the page (instructions vary by browser and operating system).
 This hard reload will reload items in the cache and so retrieve a copy of the new certificate.